 It’s worth noting that quantum innovation can often be a matter of perception.
 All the elements of many quantum innovations have been sitting around for years, sometimes decades, before somebody thinks to combine them, or before the infrastructure exists to support them.
 Often the innovation is not in the idea itself, but in overcoming the challenges that had prevented it from becoming reality.

 So when seeking quantum innovation, start by questioning your basic assumptions.
 If you’ve always done something a certain way, ask yourself why.
-If something was too expensive, has it changed in some way?
+And if something was too expensive, has it changed in some way?
 If it didn’t work for your business model before, has your model changed?

 Businesses that have been taken by surprise by quantum innovation often have to ask themselves hard questions about how they operate, why they were put on the back foot, and how to regain the lost ground.
 Sometimes these questions have answers that are tough to hear, but that makes it all the more important to ask them.

 Quantum innovation is rare, but when it arrives, nothing is ever quite the same.
-To learn more about innovation at its finest, get the Innovation Starter Kit today!
+To learn more about what will help you, contact us!